-In this document, the performance measurements for SMF, UPF and NEF are investigated based on current description of TS 23.501 and TS 23.502[4].
+In this document, the performance measurements for SMF, UPF and NEF are investigated based on current description of TS 23.501[2] and TS 23.502[4].
 The sub-counters for a 5G VN group communication should be added for those performance measurements according to the operator’s requirements.

-In this document, 5G VN communication service performance KPI is considered as a need to monitor and show as an end to end service performance KPI in addition to those end-to-end KPIs described in TS 28.554.
+In this document, 5G VN communication service performance KPI is considered as a need to monitor and show as an end-to-end service performance KPI in addition to those end-to-end KPIs described in TS 28.554[7].

 Annex <A> (informative):